Donald Trump's disclosures of classified information: Classified material

-Handling of government records during his presidency
+Handling and destruction of records during presidency

 Although under the Presidential Records Act official presidential records must be preserved and retained, Trump frequently destroyed and disposed of papers while president.
 Advisers regularly saw him destroy documents at the White House and Mar-a-Lago, as well as aboard Air Force One.
 Trump continued this practice throughout his presidency, despite repeated admonishments from at least two of his chiefs of staff and from the White House counsel.
 Trump's indiscriminate shredding of paper extended to "both sensitive and mundane" materials.
 In an attempt to deal with Trump's habits, early in his presidency, his aides developed special practices and protocols, with staffers from the Office of the Staff Secretary or the Oval Office Operations team retrieving piles of torn paper.
 Staff from the White House Office of Records Management pieced documents back together, using clear tape.

-Not all materials have been recovered: Trump White House staffers used "burn bags" frequently to destroy documents rather than retain them for handling in accordance with the law.
+Not all materials have been recovered.
+Trump White House staffers used "burn bags" frequently to destroy documents rather than retain them for handling in accordance with the law.
 On at least two occasions, Trump apparently flushed documents down the toilet at the White House Residence.

-Handling of classified material
+Handling and declassifications of classified material

 During his four years as U.S. president, Trump took a cavalier attitude toward U.S. classified information.
 After U.S. intelligence assessed in 2017 that the Russian government sought to manipulate the 2016 presidential election and promote Trump's candidacy, Trump ranted against what he claimed was a "deep state" and viewed the assessment as an insult.
 Months into his presidency, Trump revealed highly classified information to Russian officials in an Oval Office meeting, forcing the CIA to extract a key Moscow source developed over years.
 In a July 2018 summit in Helsinki with Russian leader Vladimir Putin, Trump accepted Russia's denials that it had interfered in the 2016 election, rejecting the U.S. government's conclusions to the contrary.
 Trump frequently blasted the U.S. intelligence agencies on Twitter, and on two occasions, Trump revealed classified information on his Twitter feed (in 2017, he made a Twitter post revealing a CIA program in Syria, and in August 2019, he posted a classified satellite photo of a site in Iran that revealed U.S. satellite surveillance capabilities).
 Three years later, the National Geospatial-Intelligence Agency formally declassified the satellite image that Trump had tweeted, following a FOIA request, which required a Pentagon-wide review to determine if the briefing slide could be made public.
+His national security adviser, John Bolton, would later describe him as "a collector of things that he thought were of interest to him", including "classified documents".
+Bolton said Trump routinely kept documents from intelligence briefings and "it became the practice" of his advisers to retrieve as many as they could.